SlicerHeart/SlicerSurfaceMarkup/README.md

-# GridSurface extension for 3D Slicer
+# SurfaceMarkup extension for 3D Slicer

 Adds support for grid surfaces such as NURBS or Bézier surfaces.
 - New markup type called GridSurface that shows up in the Markups module